Longtime supporter of communist causes

-Born in Chicago on September 5, 1923, Quentin Young joined the Young Communist League as a teenager in the late 1930s.
+Born in the South Side of Chicago on September 5, 1923, Quentin Young joined the Young Communist League as a teenager in the late 1930s.
 In 1938 he was elected to the national executive committee of the American Student Union (ASU), an organization established by a merger between the Communist Party-sponsored National Student League and its Socialist Party counterpart, the Student League for Industrial Democracy.

 After attending Northwestern University Medical School from 1944-47, Young fulfilled his internship and residency requirements at Cook County Hospital in Chicago.
 He went on to become a Clinical Professor of Preventive Medicine and Community Health at the University of Illinois Medical Center, and Senior Attending Physician at Michael Reese Hospital.
 During the years and decades that followed, Young remained closely associated with the Communist Party.
 In 1962 he served on the Hyde Park Community Peace Centre’s advisory council, along with socialists Sidney Lens and Timuel Black.
 Two years later Young founded the Medical Committee for Human Rights (MCHR), which initially aimed to secure medical care for civil-rights workers in the South, and later promoted “single-payer,” government-run healthcare.
 Through MCHR, Young in the ’60s helped establish neighborhood health clinics for the Black Panther Party and the Young Lords, a socialist organization of Puerto Rican nationalists.
 He also was Martin Luther King Jr.’s personal physician.

 In the late 1960s Young was a sponsor of the the GI Civil Liberties Defense Committee, a Socialist Workers Party front group.
 In August 1968 his MCHR provided emergency medical care to injured protesters and rioters at the Democratic National Convention in Chicago (including the infamous Chicago Seven, who were charged by the government with inciting to riot).
 That October, Young was called to testify before the House Un-American Activities Committee in a probe regarding his knowledge about the Convention riots.
 The Committee accused Young of belonging to the Bethune Club, an organization for communist doctors.

 During the Sixties and Seventies, Young was active in the anti-war and civil-rights movements.
 In 1972, while the Vietnam War was still ongoing, he led a small delegation to Communist North Vietnam.